What You Need To Know About Intermittent Fasting

 What you need to remember when drinking tea, though, is that it should not contain any additives.
 In other words, you cannot add sugar, milk, cream, or anything else you might think of.
 Only unsweetened green, black, and herbal teas are allowed on a fast.
 Depending on how you go through your fast, you can add another harmless drink.
 If you are literally longing for something more than unsweetened tea, you might have a glass of sparkling water with a sprinkle of lime juice in it (17).

 In the majority of cases, tea not only does not break a fast but also does not harm people during it.
-The study of Françoise Wilhelmi de Toledo et al., in which 1422 people participated, has showed that fasting with tea for 4-21 days is rather beneficial.
+The study of Françoise Wilhelmi de Toledo et al., in which 1422 people participated, shown that fasting with tea for 4-21 days is rather beneficial.
 By the end of the fasting period, the subjects had improved their mental and physical wellbeing and overcome some of their health problems.
 In addition, the cardiovascular health of the participants did not suffer in general but on the contrary even improved (19).
 Similar results were observed in the study conducted by Terra G. Arnason et al., in which people with type 2 diabetes took part.
 After fasting for two weeks, the subjects lost weight, and their blood sugar level improved dramatically (10).

 Tea, both green and black, contains some caffeine, which proves to influence your fasting.
 Brewed green tea has 28 mg of caffeine per 8 oz., whereas the black one has even more, 47 mg.
 Caffeine is usually not harmful if its intake makes up 400 mg a day.
 Nevertheless, caffeine tolerance varies, depending on a person’s health, lifestyle, and habits.
 Hence, people who regularly suffer from headaches and anxiety should not consume caffeine in great amounts (4).

-Caffeine drinks might aggravate your anxiety and add to your alertness.
+Caffeinated drinks might aggravate your anxiety and add to your alertness.
 As a result, ingesting too much caffeine can interfere with your sleeping and complicate your fasting (5).
 During your fasting periods, you should get enough sleep in order not to yield to the temptation to break the fast.
 Likewise, your healthy, 8-hour sleep counts as fasting, making it easier to wait for the much-anticipated eating window.
-Indeed, drinking caffeine beverages might impact your circadian rhythm, perturbing your body functioning (9)
+Indeed, drinking caffeine beverages might impact your circadian rhythm, perturbing your body functioning.
+(9)

 Additionally, caffeine can result in the increase of both the systolic and diastolic blood pressure by up to 10 mmHg if you ingest more than 250 mg caffeine a day.
 Furthermore, caffeine can be rather harmful after a lengthy fast.
 If you have fasted for 10 hours and then consume 150-300 mg of caffeine, your urinary calcium excretion might subsequently increase (8).
 Thus, there is a chance that drinking a lot of tea during the eating window can eventually result in you having hypercalciuria.